swaroopjcse/cv/sj-cv.md

 ### Reports

+D. J Bouvier, E. Lovellette, E. A. Santos, B. A. Becker, T. Crick, V. G. Dasigi, J. Forden, O. Glebova, **S. Joshi**, S. Kurkovsky, and S. Russell.
+2023. *Teaching Students To Use Programming Error Messages*.
+In Proceedings of the ACM Conference on Global Computing Education Vol 2 (CompEd 2023).
+Association for Computing Machinery, New York, NY, USA, 207–208.

 S. Bandyopadhyay and **S. Joshi**. *A Report on the Second International Workshop on Software Engineering for Artificial Intelligence (SE4AI 2021)*.
 In:
 14th Innovations in Software Engineering Conference (ISEC 2021).
 Association for Computing Machinery (ACM), 2021.

 ## Awards and Honors